|

 Remove. (ablation = removal) (L., = carry away)

-A condition of being sexually aroused only by circumcised males.
+The condition of being sexually aroused only by circumcised males.
+(Gk acu- = point, cull- = cut, -philia = love)

-Circumcision device apparently based on a bottle-opener or cork puller.
-The blunt probe that tears the synechia, to separate the foreskin from the glans, has at its other end a broken ring that can be slid inside the foreskin without a previous dorsal slit.
-The main device is then slid down the probe to crush and cut the foreskin in one action.
-This is a "blind" procedure: the practioner can not see that the glans is clear of the blade before s/he cuts.
-The streaming video promoting this device is notable for its lush orchestral music instead of the actual sound of the shrieking baby.
+One-piece circumcision device (apparently based on a bottle-opener or cork puller).
+A blunt probe at one end to tear the synechia, to separate the foreskin from the glans, and at the other end a broken ring that can be slid inside the foreskin.
+The main device is then slid down the probe to crush and cut the foreskin in one action.... more (Apparently from accu[rate]+circ[umcision].
+The root of "accurate" is L. cura, care)

 Picture of an Accu-circ™